 English also complains that the judge failed to consider how critical it was to his defense for the jury to hear eyewitnesses tell of Beckham's violent history and the threat he posed before it heard English tell why he shot Beckham.
-Citing psychological studies of how juries decide cases, English argues that evidence presented in chronological or narrative sequence is more persuasive than the same evidence presented out of order because jurors construct stories to explain the evidence as it comes in and tend to disregard subsequent evidence that conflicts with those stories.49 Therefore, English claims, the jury would have been more receptive to his explanation for shooting Beckham had it heard the eyewitness accounts of Beckham's violence before he took the stand; the jury supposedly would have been "better able to evaluate the reasonableness of [his] beliefs in realistically assessed."
-406 U.S. at 610.
-In the present case, counsel's expressed desire to "end with" the evidence of self-defense would have enabled English to defer a final decision as long as possible in order to make that assessment.
+Citing psychological studies of how juries decide cases, English argues that evidence presented in chronological or narrative sequence is more persuasive than the same evidence presented out of order because jurors construct stories to explain the evidence as it comes in and tend to disregard subsequent evidence that conflicts with those stories.48 Therefore, English claims, the jury would have been more receptive to his explanation for shooting Beckham had it heard the eyewitness accounts of Beckham's violence before he took the stand; the jury supposedly would have been "better able to evaluate the reasonableness of [his] beliefs in context and . . . much more likely to construct a narrative consistent with selfdefense."49